saladeehehe/GC-Sustainability-Updates/README.md

 # Techstack

-Below is the list of techstack used for the project:
+Below is the list of tech stack used for the project:

 ## Frontend: